Jiwoo717/Ticker-Alert-Scipt-/README.md

 # Ticker-Alert-Scipt-

-Ticker Tracker is a Python-based tool designed to monitor stock price movements.
-Specifically, what I aim to get it to do is to look out for significant prices spikes, at which point alerts me through email
+Designed monitor stock price movements and fire alerts through email.
+Structurally it searches specified tickers, looks out for significant prices spikes (the percentage spike can be changed), at which point alerts me through email.

 ## Features